-- 3.10.12 As explained above in the context of NPF4 Policy 11, the LVIA also sets out an assessment of the effects of the Proposed Development and concludes only localised effects on landscape and visual receptors.
-No landscape designations are affected by the Proposed Development. - 3.10.13 Moreover, in this case the benefits would be of national importance. - 3.10.14 Protected species have been considered and no significant adverse effects are predicted.
-Moreover, beneficial effects are predicted from a number of protected species including bats and badger. - 3.10.15 The Proposed Development is considered to be in accordance with Policy 4.
+- 3.10.12 A number of international designations are located c.
+10-12km from the Proposed Development.
+An appropriate assessment has been undertaken as part of the sHRA, and it was concluded that there would be no adverse effects on the integrity of any SPA or Ramsar site with respect to the qualifying interests' conservation objectives. - 3.10.13 As explained above in the context of NPF4 Policy 11, the LVIA sets out an assessment of the effects of the Proposed Development and concludes only localised effects on landscape and visual receptors.
+No local landscape designations are affected by the Proposed Development.
+Furthermore, no significant effects are predicted on the two LNCS located in proximity to the Proposed Development. - 3.10.14 Moreover, in this case the benefits of the Proposed Development would be of national importance.

+- 3.10.15 Protected species have been considered and no significant adverse effects are predicted.
+Moreover, beneficial effects are predicted from a number of protected species including bats, badger, red squirrel and pine marten. - 3.10.16 The Proposed Development is considered to be in accordance with Policy 4.